 Tracks and concentrations

-Students may elect to complete up to two of the concentrations listed below, which they must declare through an Economics academic advisor.
+Students who matriculated Summer 2020 and before may elect to complete up to two of the concentrations listed below, which they must declare through an Economics academic advisor.
 Completing an area of concentration becomes part of the official transcript and allows students to develop additional expertise in specific areas of Economics.
 Example courses are listed below.
 Full course lists for each concentration can be found in the College of Arts and Sciences Bulletin.

 - Financial and Monetary Economics: International Monetary Economics; Economic Development; Financial Economics